Trustees of Museums Sheffield

 Dan has also held various voluntary positions across the city, including Governor of Sheffield’s City Polytechnic, member of the Court of the University of Sheffield, Governor of Castle College, Chair of Abbeydale Grange School, Trustee of Sheffield Civic Trust and various charities and director of public/private sector partnership companies limited by guarantee or shares.

-From 2001 until 2010 Julie was the Head of Public Relations for Guardian News and Media (GNM), publisher of the award-winning Guardian and Observer newspapers and Guardian.co.uk.
+Her career spans the arts and media.
+From 2001 until 2010 she worked in a variety of roles for Guardian News and Media (GNM), publisher of the award-winning Guardian and Observer newspapers and Guardian.co.uk, most recently as Head of Public Relations.

-She was previously Director of Communications at the Museums and Galleries Commission responsible for the organisation's on and offline publishing programme and publication marketing as well as internal and external communications.
+She was Director of External Relations for the Arts Educational Schools, London, one of the country's foremost drama schools.
+And was previously Director of Communications at the Museums and Galleries Commission responsible for the organisation's on and offline publishing programme and marketing, as well as internal and external communications.
 She has managed PR for the National Magazine Company, promoting a range of flagship titles including Esquire, Harpers & Queen and Country Living.
-In addition she has worked for a range of arts organisations including Birmingham Royal Ballet, Opera North, the National Theatre, and the Arts Council.
+In addition she has worked for Birmingham Royal Ballet, Opera North, the National Theatre, and the Arts Council.

 Dr Sheila Watson